mostafadish/kotlin-web-site/docs/topics/arrays.md

 //sampleStart
     val simpleArray = arrayOf("a", "b", "c", "c")

-    // Convert to a Set
+    // Converts to a Set
     println(simpleArray.toSet())
     // [a, b, c]

-    // Convert to a List
+    // Converts to a List
     println(simpleArray.toList())
     // [a, b, c, c]
 //sampleEnd